3dcitydb/3dcitydb/Documentation/README.txt

 scripts in the background.

 The execution of the script substantially differs for Oracle and PostgreSQL.
-Please refer to the PDF documentation of the 3D City Database for a comprehensive step-by-step installation guide.
+Please refer to the documentation of the 3D City Database for a comprehensive step-by-step installation guide.

 The setup procedure requires the following mandatory user inputs: